College Assistance and Support

 Every single community college campus has a foster youth liaison designated to assist foster youth as part of the Foster Youth Success Initiative (FYSI).
 The liaisons assist in accessing financial aid, scholarships, student services, and resources.
 They may also help foster youth students set goals to complete programs, transfer, and attain certificates and degrees.

-Find your campus foster youth liaison HERE.
+Click here to find your campus foster youth liaison

 Foster Youth Liaison Directory (FYSI, NextUp/CAFYES, YESS-ILP)